RetroSoftwareRepository/OpenNT-4.5/README.txt

 Windows is copyright Microsoft Corporation

 this code is for educational use only.
+Copyright infringement is not intended.